pionl/laravel-chunk-upload/readme.md

 ### Laravel controller
 * Create laravel controller `UploadController` and create the file receiver with the desired handler.
 * You must import the full namespace in your controller (`use`).
-* When upload is finished, don't forget to move the file to desired folder (as standard UploadFile implementation).
+* When upload is finished, don't forget to **move the file to desired folder (as standard UploadFile implementation)**.
 You can check the example project.
+* An example of save function below the handler usage

-##### Dynamic handler usage
+#### Dynamic handler usage

 When you support multiple upload providers.
 [Full Controller in example](https://github.com/pionl/laravel-chunk-upload-example/blob/master/app/Http/Controllers/UploadController.php)